7 Mistakes I Made When I Went to College

 Again, I short changed myself!

-That said, I did go back to school again to get my Masters degree, and it was an excellent experience.
-I will tell you about that story some other day.
+That said, I did go back to school again to get my Masters degree, and it was an excellent experience, because I learned my lessons and avoided all the mistakes above.

 To be honest, I don’t think of education in the same way that you do.
 I think that is because I’m from the UK and we have distinctly different funding arrangements.